衞生署日間醫療中心牌照

 3. It provides the immune system with a lasting memory that allows it to recognize cancer over time, providing a long-lasting anti-cancer response

-Immunotherapy is particularly indicated for the following cancers:
+Immunotherapy is particularly suitable for the following cancers:

 1. Lung Cancer